matbryan52/microscopy-images-qem/slides.md

 Matrix transforms are **homogeneous** - all pixels are mapped via a linear equation.

-We can define non-linear *global*, or *local* transformations to correct distortions which can't be described homogeneous mapping.
+>We can define non-linear *global*, or *local* transformations to correct distortions which can't be described homogeneous mapping.

-An example is a **piecewise-affine** transform, where there are many transformation matrices local to points in the source image.
+An example is a **piecewise-affine** transform, where there are many local transformation matrices around points in the image.

-- Useful to correct acquisition effects like sample drift!
+> Useful to correct acquisition effects like sample drift!

 <iframe src="http://localhost:9091/transform-nonuniform" width="600" height="600" frameBorder="0"></iframe>